Skip to Main Content

 Five Must-see Films Screening at ADFF ‘22

-North America’s largest film festival dedicated to architecture and design returns with 15 films from across 10 countries
+North America’s largest film festival dedicated to architecture and design returns with 15 films

 The largest North American film festival dedicated to architecture and design returns to Toronto this week!
 Presented by Eventscape, the Architecture + Design Film Festival (ADFF) brings a roster of fifteen films to the city’s TIFF Bell Lightbox from November 2-5—a big in-person return for the event after two years of virtual screenings.
 Toronto is the second of five stops on the festival’s North American tour, following last month’s launch in New York.